 - Legal guardians must give consent for their youth to participate

 - Must be referred by a service provider (probation officer, therapist, school counselor, etc)

 Jackson Street uses a model that builds strong relationships in the community.
-The success of our program is supported by setting clear expectations for mentors and youth, creating space and supporting parental/guardian involvement, and providing ongoing training for mentors.
-Many of our mentors are experienced in working with youth.
+The success of our program is supported by setting clear expectations for Volunteer Mentors and youth Mentees, creating space, supporting parental/guardian involvement, and providing ongoing training for Mentors.
+Many of our Mentors are experienced in working with youth.

 As a Mentor, your commitment to your youth Mentee is to meet for at least 4 hours per month for one year.
 Ongoing required trainings and support from our staff are also part of the program for all Volunteer Mentors.
 To become an approved Jackson Street Volunteer, Download and fill out a Volunteer Application and find out more information about volunteering on our Volunteering page.